 And what a life form to pick!
 A Sun-Eater!
 Sweet.
 And seeing Animal Man bursting with the Sun-Eater’s powers was cool.
 Now, Animal Man should have absolutely no problems finally getting back home to Earth.
 It has been a long hard struggle, but it appears that Animal Man is finally going to be able to complete his long journey home to his family.

-We also got to see the re-birth of Lady Styx.
+We also got to see the rebirth of Lady Styx.
 This is absolutely no surprise.
 You knew that she wasn’t dead.
-Her “death” a couple of issues ago was way to fast, easy and convenient to be the final exit for such a supposedly powerful villainess.
-Now that Lady Styx is back I’m curious to see if the writers have in store for us.
+Her “death” a couple of issues ago was way too fast, easy and convenient to be the final exit for such a supposedly powerful villainess.
+Now that Lady Styx is back I’m curious to see what the writers have in store for us.

 I thought that the scene with the Marvel Family and the Black Adam family was very well done.
 It certainly does appear that the Marvel Family is “blessed” while the Black Adam family is “cursed.”
 That the Marvel Family’s powers spring from love and hope while the Black Adam Family’s powers derive from hate and anger.

 And poor Osiris is portrayed as a terribly tragic figure.
 Osiris is somewhere in between the Marvel Family and the Black Adam Family.
 Basically, Osiris is a very good person who truly wants to be a hero and to do the right thing.
 He has the good soul that would be required of anyone in the Marvel Family.

 However, Osiris is also cursed with Black Adam’s anger.
 And this anger causes Osiris to lash out in violence.
 And we see that as he punches out Black Adam and then even hits his beloved sister, Isis.
 It certainly does seem that Osiris’s powers are truly a curse.
 And that Black Adam’s anger and hate have infected Osiris’s soul.